awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL.md

 ## Intermediate Certificates<a name="UsingWithRDS.SSL.IntermediateCertificates"></a>

 You might need to use an intermediate certificate to connect to your AWS Region\.
-For example, you must use an intermediate certificate to connect to the AWS GovCloud \(US\-West\) Region using SSL\.
+For example, you must use an intermediate certificate to connect to the AWS GovCloud \(US\-West\) Region using SSL/TLS\.
 If you need an intermediate certificate for a particular AWS Region, download the certificate from the following table\.

 | **AWS Region** | **CA\-2019** | **CA\-2015** |